Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Results

-From Fig. \ref{fig:Average_Vrec_depS-13}, we observe a good agreement between the measured reconnection rates and the Sweet--Parker scaling, $V_\text{rec}/V_A \sim S^{-1/2}$ (black dashed line) for the Lundquist numbers up to $S \sim 2\times 10^4$.
-For higher values, $S \ge 5\times 10^4$, the reconnection rates deviate from the slow Sweet--Parker regime due to the development of plasmoids.
-In this regime, the rates are slightly enhanced but still depend on the Ohmic resistivity and Lundquist number, following $V_\text{rec}/V_A \sim S^{-1/3}$ (orange dashed line), and thus remain slow.
-Remarkably, this $S^{-1/3}$ scaling is the same as the one obtained in Section \ref{Sec:Linear_inst_TM} (eq. \ref{eq:Vrec_max}) from linear theory of reconnection driven by tearing mode.\footnote{We also note that the difference between the $S^{-1/3}$ scaling and the one obtained in \citealt{lazarian1999reconnection}, $S^{-3/10}$ (see eq. \ref{eq: vrec_LV}), is insignificant and well within the numerical errors.}
+From Fig. \ref{fig:Average_Vrec_depS-13}, we observe a good agreement between the measured reconnection rates and the Sweet--Parker scaling, $V_\text{rec}/V_A \sim S^{-1/2}$ (orange dashed line) for the Lundquist numbers up to $S \sim 10^4$.
+For higher values, \giovani{$2\times 10^4\lesssim S \lesssim 2 \times 10^5$,} the reconnection rates deviate from the slow Sweet--Parker regime due to the development of \giovani{the tearing-mode instability}.
+In this regime, the rates are slightly enhanced but still depend on the Ohmic resistivity and Lundquist number, following $V_\text{rec}/V_A \sim S^{-1/3}$ (black dashed line), and thus remain slow.
+Remarkably, this $S^{-1/3}$ scaling is the same as the one obtained in Section \ref{Sec:Linear_inst_TM} (Eq. \ref{eq:Vrec_max}) from linear theory of reconnection driven by tearing-mode.\footnote{We also note that the difference between the $S^{-1/3}$ scaling and the one obtained in \citealt{lazarian1999reconnection}, $S^{-3/10}$ (see eq. \ref{eq: vrec_LV}), is insignificant and well within the numerical errors.}

+\giovani{In practice, however, we only observe clear plasmoid formation in runs with $S \ge 3.3 \times 10^4$.
+For $S=2\times 10^4$, the reconnection rate increases only modestly, from the initial Sweet--Parker value $V_{\rm rec}/V_A \sim 0.0140$ to an average $V_{\rm rec}/V_A = 0.0153(12)$.
+This mild enhancement may indicate the development of a marginally unstable tearing regime.
+In this case, tearing modes grow but have not yet produced long-lived, macroscopic plasmoids.}